ottigeda/gexperts/trunk/Documentation/Readme.txt

   Delphi 2009 - 2010 Update 1:
    - Record and playback in the Marco Library does not work.
 This is an IDE bug handling editor macro streams (QC 78289).
+  Delphi XE3 - 10.3 Update 3:
+   - Replace Components fails for components that contain sub-components, e.g.
+     TTable with static fields.
+This is an IDE bug (RSP25645).
+	 Until this IDE bug has been fixed, this functionality has been disabled.

 INSTALLATION